kubeflow/manifests/README.md

 kustomize build common/oauth2-proxy/overlays/m2m-dex-only/ | kubectl apply -f -
 kubectl wait --for=condition=ready pod -l 'app.kubernetes.io/name=oauth2-proxy' --timeout=180s -n oauth2-proxy

-# Option 2: works on Kind/K3D and other clusters with the proper configuration, and allows K8s service account tokens to be used
+# Option 2: works on Kind/K3D and many other clusters with the proper configuration, and allows K8s service account tokens to be used
 #           from outside the cluster via the Istio ingress-gateway.
 For example for automation with github actions.
+#           In the end you need to patch the issuer and jwksUri fields in the requestauthentication resource in the istio-system namespace
+#           as for example done in /common/oauth2-proxy/overlays/m2m-dex-and-kind/kustomization.yaml
+#           Please follow the guidelines in the section Upgrading and extending below for patching.
+#           curl --insecure -H "Authorization: Bearer `cat /var/run/secrets/kubernetes.io/serviceaccount/token`"  https://kubernetes.default/.well-known/openid-configuration
+#           from a pod in the cluster should provide you with the issuer of your cluster.
 #
 #kustomize build common/oauth2-proxy/overlays/m2m-dex-and-kind/ | kubectl apply -f -
 #kubectl wait --for=condition=ready pod -l 'app.kubernetes.io/name=oauth2-proxy' --timeout=180s -n oauth2-proxy
 #kubectl wait --for=condition=ready pod -l 'app.kubernetes.io/name=cluster-jwks-proxy' --timeout=180s -n istio-system
 ```

 If you want to use OAuth2 Proxy without Dex and conenct it directly to your own IDP, you can refer to this [document](common/oauth2-proxy/README.md#change-default-authentication-from-dex--oauth2-proxy-to-oauth2-proxy-only).
-But you can also keep Dex and extend it with connectors to your own IDP.
+But you can also keep Dex and extend it with connectors to your own IDP as explained in the Dex section below.
-TODO: rough guidance on how to connect Dex to a generic IDP with OIDC.

 #### Dex